Côn Đảo special administrative region: History

-During the internecine wars for the Court of Huế, the Nguyen Prince Nguyễn Phúc Ánh ceded the islands to France in the Treaty of Versailles (1787) in return for military assistance.
+During the internecine wars for the Court of Huế, the Nguyễn prince, Gia Long, born Nguyễn Phúc Ánh, ceded the islands to France as part of the 1787 Treaty of Versailles in return for military assistance.
 The treaty however was abrogated as France failed to provide the aid.

 It was only under conquest that the islands came under French control in 1861.
-During the French colonial era Côn Sơn Island was made infamous for its penal facilities and the notorious "tiger cages".
+Côn Sơn Island became infamous during the French colonial era because of Côn Đảo Prison and the notorious "tiger cages".
 Vietnamese and Cambodian nationalists and revolutionaries were sent here to serve their sentence for anti-French activities.
 Many Vietnamese Communist leaders were "schooled" on Côn Đảo Island as well.